jeremyButtler/who2023-TB-catalog-as-tsv/README.md

 # Use:

 This repository holds a tsv, single file of the who 2023 TB catalog (see who-tb-2023-catalog-tbAmr-format.tsv).
-I I did this right, then this file should not require any complicated steps to parse.
-However, it does have a lot of columns.
+  If I did this right, then this file should not require any complicated steps to parse.
+However, it does have a lot of columns as an result.

-I have also included my converter in this repository if you want to use it.
-However, this would only be useful if the WHO updated there 2023 catalog or kept the same format for their next catalog, if they ever release a next addition.

-These converted WHO catalogs have only variants with AMR resistance.

 First off it looks like the crew behind TBProfiler have gotten there parsing script working.
 I am not sure how